Millions invested and hundreds supported – 2025 was just the beginning

 • 70,000-plus free bus journeys covered by the High Peak student bus pass across five vital, cross-border bus routes;

-• £11bn allocated for the redevelopment of the derelict former site of Cottam Power Station into the UK’s first nuclear-powered data centre campus, creating thousands of jobs;
+• £11bn for the redevelopment of the derelict site of the former Cottam power station into the UK’s first nuclear-powered data centre campus, creating thousands of jobs;

 • 2,000 potential houses to be built through the Brownfield Housing Fund, with more to come after the Mayor secured £19.7m for the fund from the Government;